yifanwang97/Explainable-fuzzy-integral/README.md

 We can obtain a ResNet18 model for the texture images.

-The ResNet18 model achieves the best validation accuracy and is stored in a pth file named ‘23.pth’.
+The ResNet18 model with the best validation accuracy is stored in a pth file named ‘23.pth’.
 You can find this file located at ‘1_fuzzy_integral_fold1/data/all_datasets/model/texture_resnet18/’.

 The training results are shown in a text file named “log.txt” located at “1_fuzzy_integral_fold1/data/all_datasets/model/texture_resnet18/”.